 If you submit formal accusations that are also covered under Title VII of the Civil Rights Act of 1965 and other federal laws that protect against discrimination, the commission will cross-file your case with the U.S. Equal Employment Opportunity Commission.

 If you believe you have been a victim of discrimination in Northern Virginia – contact The Brown Firm PLLC immediately.
 We are prepared to aggressively fight for your rights inside and outside of the courtroom.
-Contact us online or call our office for an evaluation of your case.
+Contact the Brown Firm by calling 703.828.0900 or by sending in an online contact form.